Claims Against The Co-op

 claims against the co-op

-As a company, the Co-op has a duty of care towards all their staff and customers.
+Supermarkets have a duty of care towards all their staff and customers.
 This means they must provide a safe and suitable public space and working environment.
 If they fail to follow health and safety procedures and this causes an accident, they could be held liable for any injuries sustained and may have to pay compensation.

 Our clients often receive compensation pay-outs for store and warehouse injuries.
 What’s more, we offer every client a no win, no fee service, so you don’t have to pay upfront to make a claim.